bradleyeckert/chad/verilog/doc/spif.md

 ### Jamming ISP bytes

 Bytes can be fed into the ISP interpreter by writing them to io\[4].
-This way of using the ISP lets you control the SPI flash directly to execute flash commands.
+This way of using the ISP lets software control the SPI flash directly to execute flash commands.
 You can set up the DMA registers, start the command, and trigger a DMA memory load.